-This helps remove any unnecessary resonance and heighten the accuracy of its sound reproduction.
+This helps remove any unnecessary resonance and heightens the accuracy of its sound reproduction.
 So, while JBL focuses its design on dispersing sound evenly, Yamaha is focused on improving sound clarity.

 Additionally, while JBL uses a double-flared shape to improve its bass effect and improve its low frequency, Yamaha relies on noise-reduction technology in the ports to reduce air vibrations.

 Thus, both models use different techniques to improve sound clarity and eliminate external disturbances from hindering output.